Asa Hutchinson

 William Asa Hutchinson II (/'eɪsə/, AY-sə; born December 3, 1950) is an American attorney, businessman, and politician who served as the 46th governor of Arkansas from 2015 to 2023.
+A member of the Republican Party, he previously served as a U.S. attorney, U.S. representative, and in two roles in the George W. Bush administration.
+He was a candidate for the 2024 Republican presidential nomination.

-A member of the Republican Party, he was the U.S. attorney for the Fort Smith-based Western District of Arkansas from 1982 to 1985, U.S. representative for Arkansas's 3rd congressional district from 1997 to 2001, administrator of the U.S. Drug Enforcement Administration from 2001 to 2003, and the first undersecretary for border and transportation security at the United States Department of Homeland Security from 2003 to 2005.
+In 1982, President Ronald Reagan appointed Hutchinson to serve as the U.S. Attorney for the Western District of Arkansas, which covers most of Fort Smith.
+In 1986, Hutchinson unsuccessfully challenged Democratic U.S. Senator Dale Bumpers, before losing a race for Attorney General of Arkansas to Winston Bryant four years later.
+He later successfully ran for the House of Representatives in 1996, representing Arkansas's 3rd congressional district until 2001, when president George W. Bush successfully nominated him as Administrator of the Drug Enforcement Administration.
+In 2003, Bush appointed Hutchinson as the Under Secretary for border and transportation security at the newly established Department of Homeland Security; Hutchinson retired from the Bush administration in 2005.

-In 2006, Hutchinson was the Republican nominee for governor of Arkansas, but lost to Democratic nominee Mike Beebe, the outgoing state attorney general.
-In 2014, Hutchinson was again the Republican nominee for governor, this time defeating the Democratic nominee, U.S. Representative Mike Ross.
+In 2006, Hutchinson was the Republican nominee for governor of Arkansas, but lost to Democratic nominee Mike Beebe, the state attorney general.
+In 2014, Hutchinson was again the Republican nominee for governor, this time defeating the Democratic nominee, former U.S. Representative Mike Ross.
 He was reelected in 2018 with nearly two-thirds of the vote.
-Hutchinson became barred by term limits from seeking reelection as governor in 2022 and beyond.
+Due to term limits, he was barred from seeking reelection in 2022, and was succeeded by Sarah Huckabee Sanders.

 From 2020 to 2021, Hutchinson served as vice chair of the National Governors Association.
 He succeeded Governor Andrew Cuomo of New York as chair of the organization for 2021–2022.
+In 2023 he announced his candidacy in the 2024 Republican Party presidential primaries.
+He suspended his campaign on January 16, 2024, after a poor performance in the Iowa caucuses.
+In April 2024, he joined Scripps News as a political contributor.

 Early life and legal career

 Hutchinson was born in Bentonville, Arkansas, the son of Coral Virginia (Mount) Hutchinson (1912–1998) and John Malcolm Hutchinson Sr. (1907–1991).
 He earned his bachelor's degree in accounting from Bob Jones University in South Carolina in 1972 and received his J.D. from the University of Arkansas School of Law in 1975.
 He practiced law in Fort Smith for 21 years and handled more than 100 jury trials.

-In 1982, President Ronald Reagan appointed Hutchinson U.S. Attorney for the Western District of Arkansas.
-At age 31, Hutchinson was the nation's youngest U.S. Attorney.
+In 1982, President Ronald Reagan appointed Hutchinson U.S. attorney for the Western District of Arkansas.
+At age 31, Hutchinson was the nation's youngest U.S. attorney.
 He made national headlines after successfully prosecuting The Covenant, The Sword, and The Arm of the Lord (CSA), a white supremacist organization founded by polygamist James Ellison.
 The CSA forced a three-day armed standoff with local, state, and federal law enforcement.
-As U.S. Attorney, Hutchinson put on a flak jacket and personally negotiated a peaceful conclusion to the standoff.
+As U.S. attorney, Hutchinson personally negotiated a peaceful conclusion to the standoff.